ksolomon7/Ruby_Cli_Project/README.md

 YourEvent

-Welcome to YourEvents!
+Welcome to YourEvent!
 A Ruby CLI that knows what fun you are up to! <YourEvents> allows Clients and Event Planners to communicate with each other by creating, reading, and updating an Event.

 * General Info